anacode/anacode-toolkit/anacode/api/README.rst

     >>> csv_writer.close()

-If you want to analyze not just a string but a big list content you want to use AnacodeClient's analyzer method.
-You can use it with multiple threads to speed up analysis (you have to have paid account to have access to multiple threads) and save results to appropriate csv files automatically.
+If you want to analyze bigger list of content you may want to use bulk analyzer.
+It can be used with multiple threads to speed up analysis (you have to have paid account to have access to multiple concurrent requests) and save results.

 .. code-block:: python